saltyorg/docs/docs/sandbox/apps/filebot.md

 ## What is it?

-[FileBot](http://www.filebot.net/){: target=_blank rel="noopener noreferrer" } is the ultimate tool for organizing and renaming your movies, tv shows or anime, and music well as downloading subtitles and artwork.
+[FileBot](http://www.filebot.net/) is the ultimate tool for organizing and renaming your movies, tv shows or anime, and music well as downloading subtitles and artwork.
 It's smart and just works.

 This is a Docker container for FileBot.